Re-Frame Your Career as a Professional Journey

-The idea of the professional journey provides a more useful framework to both conceptualize about our working life and take useful action to influence its trajectory and the overall experience.
+The idea of the professional journey provides a more useful framework to both conceptualize our working life and take useful action to influence its trajectory and the overall experience.

 We are all on a professional journey, one that begins with our first work experiences and ends at full retirement or end of life.
-Let’s ignore the differences in professions, job function, job level and industries.
-This concept of a professional journey applies whether we are employees, entrepreneurs, freelancers or other self-employed professionals.
+Let’s ignore the differences in professions, job function, job level, and industries.
+This concept of a professional journey applies whether we are employees, entrepreneurs, freelancers, or other self-employed professionals.

 My assumption with my audience is that, like me, you care about your journey.
 Yes for your financial well-being.
 But also because for you, and I, doing work that matters is important.
 We value how we spend our time at work and we may even desire some level of professional adventure.
 We want our work to fit with who we are.
 And we recognize that we are responsible for our professional well-being.